Tableau on AWS: Optimizing Your Analytics Infrastructure for Better Insights

 Implement Auto Scaling

-This functionality enables you to automatically alter your computing resources in accordance with the demands of your applications.
-Additionally, you can guarantee that your apps have the required processing power to handle the workload.
-For instance, you may automatically scale up your EC2 instances during peak hours to handle any workload and scale them down during off-peak hours to save money.
-Your Tableau workloads will always be accessible even during unanticipated traffic spikes, thanks to auto-scaling.
+For instance, you may automatically scale up your EC2 instances during peak hours and scale them down during off-peak hours to save money.
+Plus, your Tableau workloads will always be accessible even during unanticipated traffic spikes.

 Use Amazon Elastic File System for Shared File Storage